johnmackintosh/patientcounter/README.md

   - To count individual patients ONLY, leave ‘uniques’ at the default value of ‘TRUE’.
-  - To count patient moves between locations during intervals, set ‘uniques’ to ‘FALSE’.
+  - To count patient moves between locations during intervals, set uniques to ‘FALSE’.
 Patients who occupy beds in different locations during each interval are accounted for in each location.
 They will be counted at least twice during an interval - both in their initial location and their new location following a move.